State Border Guard Service of Ukraine: History

 In 2022, during the Battle of Snake Island 13 border troops were attacked and captured by Russian warships.
 A unit of border guards was stationed in Mariupol and fought during the Siege of Mariupol.
 In 20 April, the border guards were stranded in an encircled pocket at the Mariupol sea port together with National Police of Ukraine, until they were rescued by the Azov Regiment and retreated into the Azovstal Iron and Steel Works.

 On 30 April 2024, Andriy Demchenko, spokesperson of the State Border Guard Service of Ukraine, said in an interview that 30 Ukrainians have died trying to leave since February 2024 when conscription was introduced.
 Since the implementation of martial law some 450 criminal gangs have been formed specialising in people smuggling.

 In April 2024, was announced the creation of the third combat brigade in the State Border Guard Service.
 The brigade was named Hart and Colonel Volodymyr Chervonenko became its commander.

 Involvement in abuse and murders of Ukrainian men fleeing the country

-During the Russia-Ukraine war and war-related country exit ban for males, the service’s main occupation essentially became hunting down conscription age men seeking to leave Ukraine through clandestine routes.
-Based on abundant evidence, captured individuals are being routinely beaten and tortured with several cases of shootings of fugitives to death also being reported and verified.
+During the Russia-Ukraine war and war-related country exit ban for males, the Guard Service has been responsible for enforcing this ban by policing the border for conscription age men seeking to leave Ukraine through clandestine routes.
+There have been reports of captured individuals being beaten and tortured with several cases of shootings of fugitives to death also being reported, leading to the arrest of the guards responsible by the State Bureau of Investigation (Ukraine).